 - It can be adjusted to meet the needs of each organization

-At more detailed level innovation process can include stages described below.
+At a more detailed level innovation process can include stages described below.
 All described stages are not relevant depending on the business, because for example intellectual property rights are typically not managed for services.

-- Innovation strategy; it is not really a step in the process, but it merely sets the objectives for the process and should guide the decision making during it
+- Innovation strategy; it is not really a step in the process, but it merely sets the objectives for the process and should guide the decision-making during it

-- Research; when innovation portfolio is compared to the current status, the gaps become visible and they should be addressed with research
+- Research; when the innovation portfolio is compared to the current status, the gaps become visible and they should be addressed with research

 - Post-launch; product upgrading and continuous improvement

-It is typical that the innovation process for radical innovation is more flexible or even different from rest of the innovations.
+It is typical that the innovation process for radical innovation is more flexible or even different from the rest of the innovations.
 Examples of this flexibility are (Source: BCG)

 - radical innovation projects are permitted to more openly defined project targets; for example 80 % of successful innovators allow radical projects to start without projection of future returns